How can affiliates write casino player guides for live casino players?

 Distribution and promotion tactics

-- Owned channels: email newsletters and push updates (compliance check for promotional language).Use owned channels to drive repeat visits, but ensure the copy is informational and compliant.
-Segment audiences by intent to avoid promoting to unsuitable lists.
+- Owned channels: email newsletters and push updates, with a compliance check for promotional language.
+Owned channels can bring readers back to updated resources, but the copy should remain informational and audience-appropriate.
+Segment lists by intent where possible to avoid sending unsuitable messages.

 Measurement and KPIs